15 Most Affordable States for Private Pay Home Care in 2026

 Georgia

-Georgia offers solid value for families researching private pay home care options, with rates that provide meaningful savings while maintaining access to quality services across both urban and rural areas.
+Georgia offers good value for families looking for private pay home care.
+Its rates provide savings, and quality services are available in both urban and rural areas.

 Georgia average hourly rate